Ppcocaine

 Lilliane Catherine Diomi (born June 1, 2001), known professionally as ppcocaine (previously known as trapbunniebubbles), is an American social media personality and rapper.
-She is best known for her song "3 Musketeers" that gained popularity on the video-sharing platform TikTok.
+She is perhaps best known for her song "3 Musketeers" that gained popularity on the video-sharing platform TikTok.

 Early life

-Diomi was born in 2001 in the Panorama City neighborhood of Los Angeles and raised in the Santa Clarita area.
+Diomi was born in the Panorama City neighborhood of Los Angeles and raised in the Santa Clarita area.
 She is biracial and was born to a Congolese father and a white mother.
 Raised primarily by her grandparents and father, she attended Canyon High School, Birmingham High School and Golden Valley High School, graduating from the latter.
 While in high school, she was enrolled in dance classes and worked as an erotic dancer when she was older.

 Career

 In her early career, ppcocaine went by the pseudonym trapbunniebubbles.

 A snippet of her song "PJ" was posted to her account on the video-sharing platform TikTok in June 2020 and subsequently went viral on the platform.
 Her debut single, "DDLG", was released in the same month and also gained attention on TikTok.
 A snippet from an unreleased song, "For That Cash", was posted on her TikTok in July 2020 and was heralded as a "lesbian anthem" on the platform.
 She released her single "3 Musketeers" featuring fellow rapper NextYoungin in July 2020.
 The song also gained traction on TikTok.
 It became her first single to chart in the US and elsewhere, peaking at number 22 on the Billboard Bubbling Under Hot 100 chart and at number 76 on the Irish Singles Chart in August 2020.
 She later released "PJ" in August 2020.
 She appeared in the top 10 on Rolling Stones August 2020 Breakthrough 25 chart of the fastest-rising new artists of the month, and in the same month, signed with Columbia Records.
 In September 2020, she released a music video for "3 Musketeers".
-As of March 2024, she has over one million followers on TikTok.
+As of March 2024, she has 6.9 million followers on TikTok.